netresearch/mage-api-import-cli/README.md

                     catalogsearch_fulltext
                     cataloginventory_stock
                     tag_summary
-    -c PATH       Execute the import within the given PATH (root path of a magento installation)
+    -c PATH       Change dir to PATH prior to the import (root path of a magento installation)

 ## Examples